-GP Providers must 'pension' all their NHS GP (Practitioner) income; that is all Practitioner income paid to them by an NHSPS Employing Authority.
-A GP Provider can earn income from a number of different sources.
-If this is the case, the GP Provider must pension all of their NHS GP income and cannot opt out of pensioning certain parts of it.
-A GP Provider may however opt out of pensioning salaried Officer posts, such as hospital based clinical assistant posts, but they cannot opt out of pensioning bed fund posts and they cannot pension 'opted out' Officer income by a 'back door route' through the certificate.
-GP Providers will need to have regard to other relevant forms in the completion of this certificate, namely GP SOLO forms and Locum forms A and B.
+GP providers must 'pension' all their NHS GP Practitioner income; that is all practitioner income paid to them by an NHS Pension Scheme (NHSPS) Employing Authority.
+A GP provider can earn income from a number of different sources.
+If this is the case, the provider must pension all of their NHS GP practitioner income and cannot opt out of pensioning certain parts of it.
+A provider may however opt out of pensioning salaried officer posts, such as hospital based clinical assistant posts, but they cannot opt out of pensioning bed fund posts and they cannot pension 'opted out' Officer income by a 'back door route' through the certificate.
+GP providers will need to have regard to other relevant forms in the completion of this certificate, namely GP SOLO forms and Locum forms A and B.

-There is an over-riding requirement that GP Providers must complete one certificate for each separate contract held.
-Therefore, where the same GP Provider receives income from more than one GMS/PMS/APMS contract a separate certificate is required for each.
+There is an over-riding requirement that providers must complete one certificate for each separate contract held.
+Therefore, where the same GP provider receives income from more than one GMS/PMS/APMS contract a separate certificate is required for each.

-Non-GP Providers
+Non GP Providers

-Non-GP Providers are required to complete the certificate.
-They are treated as "whole time Officers" in NHSPS terms regardless of the hours they work.
-Non-GP Providers are only permitted to pension income from one source and will only complete one certificate each year.
-As a non-GP Provider partner in a surgery, their pensionable pay will be based on their share of profits from the partnership.
-For the avoidance of doubt, non-GP Providers cannot 'pension' SOLO income.
+Non GP providers are required to complete the certificate.
+They are treated as "whole time officers" regardless of the hours they work.
+Non GP providers are only permitted to pension income from one source and will only complete one certificate each year.
+As a non GP provider/partner in a GP practice, their pensionable pay will be based on their share of profits from the partnership.
+For the avoidance of doubt, non GP providers cannot 'pension' "SOLO" income.

-If a non-GP Provider earns income from a number of sources they should seek specialist professional advice as to which of their NHS posts should be pensioned.
+If a non GP provider earns income from a number of sources they should seek specialist professional advice as to which of their NHS posts should be pensioned.

-Please also note the final pay controls applicable to 1995 Section Officer members with effect from 1 April 2014, apply to non-GP Providers.
+Please also note the final pay controls applicable to 1995 Section officer members with effect from 1 April 2014, apply to non-GP providers.
 The FAQs at Annex C provide more information.

-A GP Provider who is also a type 2 medical practitioner (e.g. salaried GP, practice based long-term fee based GP, or career OOH/GPwSI GP) in the same year must complete the type 2 medical Practitioner Self-Assessment Form.
+A GP who is a type 2 medical practitioner (e.g. salaried GP, practice based long-term fee based GP, or career OOH/GPwSI GP) must complete the Type 2 Medical Practitioner Self-Assessment Form.

-A separate certificate must be completed where a GP Provider is a shareholder in a limited company surgery.
-The Limited Company Certificate has its own separate guidance notes.
+A separate certificate must be completed where a provider is a shareholder in a limited company.
+The 'Limited Company Certificate' has its own separate guidance notes.